near/docs/docs/tokens/token-custody.md

 ## Option 1: Trust Wallet

-  - [Trust Wallet](https://trustwallet.com/) is a very popular, non-custodial, wallet available on iOS and Android.
+[Trust Wallet](https://trustwallet.com/) is a very popular, non-custodial, wallet available on iOS and Android.

+*Note that, as of October 2020, Trustwallet does not have plans to enable staking/delegation from the wallet.*

   ***Setup Trust wallet and generate public key***